wanjikuciku/lony-gram/README.md

 ## Description
 is a clone of the popular istagram website.

-## Specifications
-Users can view pictures their followers and following posted images.
-Users can post their own images.
-Users can select a location of their interest to view pictures.

 ## Setup/Installation Requirements
 To start using this project use the following commands: